 Like an entity's management, an entity's auditors perform their own going concern assessment.
 The requirements in US auditing standards and US GAAP are similar, but some differences exist.
-When an auditor finds that substantial doubt exists as to the entity's ability to continue as a going concern, it includes either an explanatory paragraph (in audits based on PCAOB auditing standards) or an emphasis-of-matter paragraph (in audits based on AICPA auditing standards) in the auditor's report.
+When an auditor finds that substantial doubt exists as to the entity's ability to continue as a going concern, it includes either an explanatory paragraph (in audits based on PCAOB auditing standards) or a going concern section (in audits based on AICPA auditing standards) in the auditor's report.